bocan/my-aws-eks/README.md

 ## Key Aims

+* Cost to remain as low as possible.
 * Ideally, I want this project to always run with the latest Terraform - though this requires compatibility with the public AWS terraform modules.

 ## Todo